bcrowe/cakephp-api-pagination/README.md

 * `visible` allows you to set which pagination keys will be exposed in the response. **Note:** Whenever setting a key's visibility, make sure to use the aliased name if you've given it one.

+* `model` allows you to set the name of the model the pagination is applied on if the controller does not follow CakePHP conventions, e.g. `ArticlesIndexController`.
+  Per default the model is the name of the controller, e.g. `Articles` for `ArticlesController`.

 An example using all these configuration keys: